-In short, a fireplace kit includes all necessary parts to construct a cast cement or stone outdoor fireplace.
+In short, if you want to know how to build a fireplace, a fireplace kit includes all necessary parts to construct a cast cement or stone outdoor fireplace.
 The kits are typically modular.
 This means they are broken down into individual blocks or sections that fit together in a specific order.
 This makes it so much easier to construct a perfect outdoor oasis to meet your personal needs.

 Composed of cast cement or cultured stone sections, fireplace kits give you the look of a masonry fireplace at a lower cost.
 The sections are held together by gravity alone, guide pines, or interlocked mortar-free grooves.
 This helps keep them securely placed.
 Many kits even include instructions on how to veneer the surface area.
 Veneer helps create an even more customized appearance by covering the masonry body of the fireplace with brick, stone, outdoor rated tile, or pavers.